bmwcarit/barefoot/README.md

 #### Scalable and versatile

-Barefoot is desgined for use in parallel and distributed high-throughput systems [5].
+Barefoot is designed for use in parallel and distributed high-throughput systems [5].
 For processing large amounts of data batches (offline map matching), it can be easily integrated in Apache Hadoop or Apache Spark (see example below), whereas Apache Storm and Apache Spark Streaming provide a runtime environment for processing massive data streams (online map matching).
 To support other data analysis functions, Barefoot comes with basic machine learning support, e.g., DBSCAN for spatial cluster analysis [6].
 Further machine learning support is planned for future releases.

 #### Open source and open data